kristof-siket/node-word-counter/README.md

 ## Technical Details 🛠️

+### Tools and frameworks

 This application uses Node.js with TypeScript and the Commander.js framework for building the CLI app.
 I've also sprinkled in a bit of Figlet (just for the title).

 I embraced a test-driven development approach (not strictly by the book, sometimes I wrote a simple chunk of the function before the test).
 For testing, I chose Vitest, my favorite test framework – it's almost equal to Jest in terms of API but faster, more modern, and compatible with other cool stuff! 🚨

+### Algorithm

+I tried to implement the requirements in a way that it scales especially in terms of memory usage.
+That's why, instead of reading the entire file at once, I voted for **reading it line-by-line and merge-summing the results after every line**.

+The implementation goes through the following steps:

+1. Read the passed directory: load the list of files and call the file parsing function on them (I do this in **parallel** with `Promise.all()`  as the results will be summed in the end).
+2. Read the lines of each file: each file parsing is about going through it line-by-line and calling the `getWordFrequencyMap` on each line, then sum-merging the partial results to an accumulator object.
+3. Parse the line with a pure function that takes a string as an argument and performs the actual logic.

+The algorithm is optimized because it performs reads in parallel, and also doesn't overload the memory because of the line-by-line parsing.
+One weak point is that a large file can also be a single long line, which would make it slightly less effective.
+Chunk-by-chunk reading can be an option to solve this, in that case, we have to make sure that the words are not broken on the boundary of each chunk.